RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     This triggers a rebuild of the project which now compiles cleanly as it now locates the copybook.

-9. Check the errors in the listing file, **ZBNKPRT.lst**, as follows:
+9. Check the errors in the listing file, **ZBNKPRT1.lst**, as follows:
     1. Double-click the .lst file in the **Listing** folder.

         The lines that include syntax errors are marked with asterisks (\*\*).
         ![](images/d088a3026590cf9c0ea87f816326877d.png)

-10. In the IDE, fix the errors in **ZBNKPRT.cbl**, and save the file.
+10. In the IDE, fix the errors in **ZBNKPRT1.cbl**, and save the file.

     There should be no errors in the build now.